 They give you an in-depth analysis of how your reps are spending their time learning, the content they are engaging with, and the continuous change in their skill levels.
 All this data is available on a single platform so an admin, manager, or enablement leader doesn’t need to pull up numerous sheets.

 3. Improved Communication with Prospects

-A sales readiness program enables your reps to access collaterals in real-time and highlight key selling points, and other relevant information to have more informed conversations with prospects.
-Besides, continuous learning and assessment help enforce key behaviours, information, and skills.
+A sales readiness program enables your reps to access collaterals in real time and highlight key selling points, and other relevant information to have more informed conversations with prospects.
+Besides, continuous learning and assessment help enforce key behaviors, information, and skills.